Updated on January 27, 2016

 Here are four components to this setup:

-- When I use this treadmill while working on my computer, I’ve found that my sweet spot is 2 mph.
+- When I walk on a treadmill while working on my laptop, my sweet spot is 1.5 or 2 mph.
 I can type and use the mouse on my laptop with no problem while maintaining that speed.
 And I mix it up by changing the incline.
-(I’m typing this blog post right now while walking on the treadmill at 2 mph with a 2% incline.)
+(I’m typing this article right now while walking on the treadmill at 2 mph with a 2% incline.)

-- For my morning routine, rather than reading on the couch or at my desk, I’ve been spending the first part of every day reading, etc., while walking on the treadmill for about 30 to 90 minutes.
-And on days when I work at home, I’ve been walking an average of about 7 or 8 miles per day while working.
+- For my morning routine, rather than reading on the couch or at my desk, I usually spend the first part of every day reading, memorizing, etc., while walking on the treadmill for about 90 minutes.
+And on days when I work at home, I’ve been walking an average of about four or five hours per day while working.
 I feel more productive because I’m more alert and energetic when I’m walking than when I’m sitting—especially in the afternoon.

 - I haven’t mastered this treadmill dance.

-- I use the SurfShelf Treadmill Desk: Laptop and iPad Holder.
+- For our Horizon Fitness treadmill, we used the SurfShelf Treadmill Desk: Laptop and iPad Holder.

-- Before I purchased this, I asked Randy Fenton, the man who invented this shelf, if it would work with the Horizon Fitness T101 Treadmill, and Randy swiftly confirmed that it would.
+- Before I purchased this shelf, I asked Randy Fenton, the man who invented it, if it would work with the Horizon Fitness T101 Treadmill, and Randy swiftly confirmed that it would.

-- The shelf secures the laptop well, and it’s adjustable.
+- The shelf secures a laptop well, and it’s adjustable.
 It’s very easy to move out of the way if you don’t want it on the treadmill when you run.
-(I listen to sermons, lectures, interviews, and audiobooks when I run, so I move the shelf out of the way.)

-- I use a 27-inch Dell monitor with a 2560 x 1440 resolution.
-(I have two of these monitors on my sitting desk [see above].)
+- I use two 27-inch Dell monitors with a 2560 x 1440 resolution.
+(I also use two of these monitors on my desk for sitting.)

-- I use the Ergotron LX Wall Mount LCD Arm.
+- I use two Ergotron LX Wall Mount LCD Arms.
 The quality is exceptional.
 To get a better idea of how this works, see the two videos here (at the top left of the screen after the pictures of the product).
-This monitor arm allows me to easily rotate the monitor and adjust its height, depth, and tilt.
+This monitor arm allows me to easily rotate a monitor and adjust its height, depth, and tilt.

-- One advantage of having a second monitor like this is that I can place it directly across from my eyes.
+- One advantage of having external monitors like this is that I can place monitors directly across from my eyes.
 It is hard to maintain good posture when looking down at my laptop while walking for hours at a time.

 - Shoes for running and walking.
 If you spend a lot of time running and walking, then it’s good stewardship to invest in a quality pair of shoes.
 Your body (especially your feet and knees) will thank you.
-I use a pair of Nike running shoes.
-(Update on 2/9/2015: I’m now using Brooks running shoes.)
+I use Brooks running shoes.

 - Audio-cable extension cord.
 My treadmill is close enough to my IKEA desk that I can still use my Bose Multimedia Speakers if I use an audio-cable extension cord.